… what a brilliant trip that was. A great balance of challenge and relaxation. RS

-As importantly, we use ambient lodgings, ranging from simple Berber home-stays to impressive kasbah-style boutique hotels, enjoying their warm hospitality and freshly prepared food.
-Many often regard the food as a highlight of the tour.
+As importantly, we use ambient lodgings, ranging from simple Berber home-stays to impressive kasbah-style boutique hotels on the longer tour, enjoying their warm hospitality and freshly prepared food.
+Many clients often regard the food as a highlight of the tour.

 My knowledge of Morocco gained from researching and writing the guidebook means barely a day or a mile need be wasted getting to the places overlooked by most tourists, tours and other guidebooks.
 When things go awry and delays crop up, as they can do, I know the region well enough to reschedule the itinerary at the drop of a valve.
 On this trip we’ll barely see other tourists and when we do stray into their territory the whole circus can be quite a shock.

 This tour is not a hardcore off-roading challenge, it is a relaxed but adventurous backroad trail ride through southern Morocco’s mountains and deserts.
 Please read that out loud to yourself to avoid disappointment.
 It makes the most of your time on and off the bike, but you still need to be fit enough to be able handle a couple of rough hours off-roading.